Lauradamaris/Lauradamaris/README.md

-- 👋 Hi, I’m @Lauradamaris.
+- 👋 Hi, I’m @Lauradamaris based in Nairobi Kenya.
 I’m interested in connecting with fellow techies
 - I’m looking to collaborate with you all...

 <!---